 - enable positive change to strengthen health systems, improve health of children globally and reduce health inequities

-The program will provide students opportunities to learn to identify and implement the necessary changes to improve the treatment and care of childhood cancers and catastrophic illnesses.
-These competencies will empower the students to apply their education at the local, regional and global level, across multiple settings, and to accomplish identified goals in complex settings.
+The program provides students learning opportunities to identify and implement the necessary systems level changes that improve the treatment and care of childhood cancers and catastrophic illnesses.
+These competencies empower the students to apply their education at the local, regional and global level, across multiple settings, and to accomplish identified goals in complex settings.

-The competency-based curriculum will focus on basic and applied research skills, global health systems and innovation and population sciences, tailored to the context of child health.
-Students are trained in three core competency domains: foundational knowledge, translational tools and implementation skills.
-The program will equip students with a distinctive blend of:
+The competency-based curriculum focuses on basic and applied research skills, global health systems and innovation and population science, tailored to the context of child health.
+The program equips students with a distinctive blend of:

 - knowledge, tools and skills to assemble and assimilate scientific evidence